patch-prolog

 This is the scale-to-zero / global edge shape.
 The compiled artifact is the same no-VM, no-interpreter engine as a native build — small enough to clear the single-digit-MB module limits edge isolates impose, and stateless by design, so it fits the isolate model by construction.
 For WASI runtimes (wasmtime, Spin, …), use Tier 1 instead.

-The answers are byte-identical to a native build, including error text — the reactor runs the same engine over the same JSON wire shape, only the transport differs (a memory buffer instead of stdout).
+The answers are byte-identical to a native build, including error text — the

 Requirements